-For Windows Store apps, you can use the visual designer provided in Blend for Microsoft Visual Studio 2013.
+You can also use the visual designer provided in Blend for Microsoft Visual Studio 2013.
 You can open a Visual Studio project in Blend for Visual Studio by right-clicking the project in Solution Explorer and clicking Open in Blend.
 Alternatively, open the solution file (.sln) from within Blend for Visual Studio.

-You can use the Manifest Designer in Visual Studio to edit the app manifest file that describes your app package.
-The app manifest file is present in Windows Store apps written in all languages.
+You can use a designer in Visual Studio to edit the app manifest file that describes your app package.
 The Manifest Designer has five tabs:

 - Capabilities.
 Specify system features or devices that your app can use, such as Internet access, current location, and Music access.

 - Declarations.
 Add declarations for app contracts, like search and share target contracts, and specify their properties.